 Avoiding the peaks and valleys of energy consumption with a variable-speed compressor also leads to vast improvements in humidity control.
-An American Standard air conditioner unit will be on, at least at some level, more often than two-stage competitors, so it is removing moisture from the air more consistently.
+An American Standard variable air conditioner unit is on, at least at some level, more often than its two-stage competitors, so it removes moisture from the air more consistently.

 American Standard air conditioner units are remarkably quiet.
 In fact, the company has the quietest units of the brands we reviewed – its models make an average of just 69.9 decibels of sound.
 The units’ sound insulation also helps block the small amount of noise they do make.